-- Photograph Zion, Lake Powell, and Grand Canyon National Parks before the summer heat.
+- Photograph Zion, Lake Powell, and possibly even Grand Canyon National Parks before the summer heat.
 The days will be kept flexible so we can chase the best weather.
 Chances are good for wildflowers in many locations!

 The itinerary is being kept flexible to account for weather and current conditions.
-Expert forecasting, group consensus and weather will dictate our final itineray.
+Expert forecasting, group consensus and weather will dictate our final itinerary.